 Complete The Hotel Bed Feel

-For an extra touch, while layering your bed, you can place a bed scarf (or coverlet) towards the end of your bed in a contrasting colour or a colour that matches your headboard for the complete 5-star look.
+For the whole five-star treatment, finish off your bed by draping a bed scarf (or coverlet) over the foot of the bed in a bright colour or a colour that matches your headboard.

 Choose The Right Light.